RWParsons/RWParsons.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I'm currently a PhD Candidate at [AusHSI](https://www.aushsi.org.au/).
-My project involves clinical prediction model development and I'm working on prognostic models for inpatient falls using integrated electronical medical records data from Metro South Health.
+My project involves clinical prediction model development.
+Specifically, I'm working on prognostic models for inpatient falls using integrated electronical medical records data from Metro South Health.

 I've also been involved with a range of Research Assistant roles at QUT while studying.
 Most recently I've worked on: